cybergarage/puzzledb-go/doc/architecture.md

 ## Plug-In Concepts

-PuzzleDB defines a base plug-in interface for the pluggable component, and each plug-in interface is defined in PuzzleDB based on the following concepts.
+PuzzleDB defines a core plug-in interface and basic component plug-in interfaces such as query, storage, and coordinator plug-in components based on the following concepts.

 ### Query Interface